-- An Athletics program that develops skills used in our Athletics carnival and zone representation. - Cross country training finishing with an inter Catholic school carnival and zone representation - An inter school sports competition - A swimming program for Prep Year 4 students - Surf Life Saving for students in Years 5 and 6 - Challenge Cup for Netball and Rugby League - An opportunity for students to represent St Mary's in other Zone sports e.g. Hockey, Rugby, Swimming, Soccer, Netball - Specialist sports development activities in Rugby League, AFL, Basketball, Rugby Union, Cricket
+- An Athletics program that develops skills used in our Athletics carnival and zone representation. - Cross country training finishing with an inter Catholic school carnival and zone representation - An inter school sports competition - A swimming program for Prep Year 4 students - Swimming Carnivals Prep to Year 3 and Years 4 to 6 - Challenge Cup for Netball and Rugby League - An opportunity for students to represent St Mary's in other Zone sports e.g. Hockey, Rugby, Swimming, Soccer, Netball - Specialist sports development activities in Rugby League, AFL, Basketball, Rugby Union, Cricket, Gymnastics, Tennis and Golf

 Our P&F offer some financial assistance to parents of any students who represent their school at State and National Competitions.
 This is not restricted to sporting events.
-Parents can also seek financial assistance for school supported extra-curricula events eg OptiMinds.
+Parents can also seek financial assistance for school supported extra-curricular events.
 Parents are asked to write a letter to the P&F if they wish to seek some financial assistance.